flaviagiammarino/machine-learning-blog/chronos_bedrock/readme.md

 demonstrating the model’s ability to generalize effectively in a zero-shot setting.
-Despite a holiday occurring on the last Friday of the context window, the model produces accurate forecasts for the subsequent Sunday and correctly anticipates an increase in energy demand on the following Monday
+Despite a holiday occurring on the last Friday of the context window, the model produces accurate forecasts for the subsequent Sunday and correctly anticipates an increase in energy demand on the following Monday.

 <image src="https://clickhouse-aws-ml-blog.s3.eu-west-2.amazonaws.com/chronos_bedrock/chronos_bedrock_zero_shot_forecasts.png" style="width:90%">
 </image>